 - Programs to prepare and support Native Hawaiian students through postsecondary education.

-Eligible Native Hawaiian Education Program entities include:
+Entities eligible for the Native Hawaiian Education Program include:

 - Native Hawaiian educational organizations;